 - If the measures above fail to prevent ear pain, don’t despair.
 The pain may be quite acute, but it usually subsides fairly quickly.
 Take painkillers such as paracetamol until it goes.
-Fluid or mucus can sometimes accumulate in the inner ear for a few days after a flight, which may dull or dampen your hearing.
-This will happen if the Eustachian tube is still blocked, and it is more likely to occur if you had a cold before flying.
+Fluid or mucus can sometimes accumulate in the inner ear for a few days after a flight.
+This may dull or dampen your hearing.
+This happens if the Eustachian tube is still blocked.
+It’s more likely to occur if you had a cold before flying.
 To clear it, try one of the measures outlined above.

 - If your complaints persist, seek medical advice: If you are at home contact your family doctor.
 At Schiphol we are available 24/7 at Airport Medical Services, where you can obtain advice at our first aid post.
 Extensive medical care at Schiphol Airport is available at the KLM Health Services Travel Clinic, which is located next to the first aid post.

 Want to know some other tips, besides avoiding ear pain, here are 9 tips on making flying as pleasant as possible.